 Overworking Can Lead to Employee Mistakes

 Chronic use exertion injuries may occur when workers make the same motions regularly while handling work-related tasks.
 This could include back, knee, or shoulder injuries, carpal tunnel syndrome, and more.
-If you have pain or other symptoms you believe are work-related, you should consider it a workers’ compensation injury until your doctor tells you otherwise.
+If you have pain or other symptoms you believe are work-related, it may be compensable injury.

 Hazardous Chemical and Thermal Burns

 Hazardous chemicals are used extensively in manufacturing and factory work.
-Improper storage, handling, or transportation of such chemicals may lead to serious burns.
+Improper storage, handling, or transportation of such chemicals may lead to severe burns.

-Thermal burns can occur in similar settings and are common in hospitals and restaurants as well.
+Thermal burns can occur in similar settings and are common in hospitals and restaurants.
 Workers can also suffer respiratory tract burns from inhaling chemicals, smoke, or other toxins on the job.

 Other Physical Injuries Due to Various Workplace Risks